You Don’t Know How We Use It and What It Means to Our Safety

 For me to be happy, choice must play a part in my life.
 If I’m stuck making only one choice without being able to decide what choice to make, it can lead me down a dark path.
 I’ve seen choice work for other people, and that’s why choice is important to me.

-It gives you the power to choose happiness or sadness.
+It gives you the power to choose happiness, peace or sadness.

 Choose Your Response